thanksmister/android-mqtt-alarm-panel/README.md

 You can load your Home Assistant (or any web page) as alternative view by entering your Home Assistant address.
 The address shuold be in the format http://192.168.86.240:8123 and include the port number.
 You can use HADashboard or Home Assistant kiosk mode as well.
 This feature uses an Android web view component and may not work on older SDK versions.

 ## MQTT Sensor and State Data
 If MQTT is enabled in the settings and properly configured, the application can publish data and states for various device sensors, camera detections, and application states.
+Each device required a unique base topic which you set in the MQTT settings, the default is "alarmpanel".
+This distinguishes your device if you are running multiple devices.

 ### Device Sensors
 The application will post device sensors data per the API description and Sensor Reading Frequency.
 Curerntly device sensors for Pressure, Temperature, Light, and Battery Level are published.